-In partnership with INSCYD, AchievePTC offers it’s athletes the secret weapon that has long been used by the pros.
+In partnership with INSCYD, AchievePTC offers it’s athletes and anybody else the secret weapon that has long been used by the pros.
 The testing protocol and subsequent results identify your full metabolic profile, including the most valuable variables including VO2max, Anaerobic Threshold, FatMax, and the missing link of cycling performance, VLamax.

 20% of the difference in performance between cycling amateurs and professionals, can be explained by VO2max.
 75% of the performance differences in these two groups is accounted for by differences in VLamax, or volume of lactate accumulation and clearance.

-A tailored training program is then be created to take your performance to the next level.
+A tailored training program will then be created to take your performance to the next level.

 You get a precise performance profile based on physiological data.